1.4.4 Liability of Decision Makers

-Liability will generally not arise if the reason for the advice being incorrect was that the applicant/recipient had provided incorrect information and there was no reason for the staff member to query the accuracy of that information.
+Liability will generally not arise if the reason for the advice being incorrect was that the individual had provided incorrect information and there was no reason for the staff member to query the accuracy of that information.

 No liability will arise if the advice was incorrect because the officer reached a view of the law that was reasonable.

 However, the officer may be negligent if they:

 - failed to check the relevant law, or

 - carelessly misread a clear statement of the law.